Jaffe2718/Command-Debug-DevKit/DEV.md

   <p>Fig. 3 working principles of executing command in the multiplayer game (1)</p>
 </div>

-- CASE 2: You are playing in your friend's game world, and you are connect to the socket server in your device, so you will use **YOUR IDENTITY** to execute the command in the game, and the execution feedbacks will be returned to you.
+- **CASE 2**: You are playing in your friend's game world, and you are connect to the socket server in your device, so you will use **YOUR IDENTITY** to execute the command in the game, and the execution feedbacks will be returned to you.